 “To our allies: bipartisan majorities of Americans remain pro-free trade, pro-globalization & supportive of alliances based on 70 years of shared values.
 Americans stand with you, even if our president doesn’t,” McCain ranted on Twitter.

 It's not clear the failed former presidential candidate speaks for “bipartisan majorities of Americans” as he boasts.
 Nor is it clear that these foreign alliances reflect our “shared values.”

-Many of the international commitments signed by previous administrations are to European-style socialists, third world despots, and NGOs that flood our cities with welfare-seeking refugees from the world’s worst backwaters.
-Trump questions whether these entangling alliances actually benefit America.
+Many of the international commitments signed by previous administrations are to European-style socialists, third-world despots, and NGOs that flood our cities with welfare-seeking refugees from the world’s worst backwaters.
+Trump questions whether these entangling alliances benefit America.

 But undoing trade agreements and raising tariffs has downside risks, to be sure.

 Whether Trump’s trade wars produce more wins than losses for America’s economy remains to be seen.